-11th September 2019
+30th September 2019

 The longest nave in England will become an ethereal galaxy as light and music fill the huge, ancient spaces.
-And a special installation to commemorate the Moon Landing uses NASA imagery of the lunar surface allowing people to walk on the moon and take their very own ‘One Small Step’.
+And a special installation to commemorate the 50th anniversary of the first moon landing uses NASA imagery of the lunar surface allowing people to experience walking on the moon and take their very own ‘One Small Step’.

 The Dean reflects: “A cathedral is just the place to contemplate the mysteries of space and the place of human beings within it.
 This is a spectacular, unmissable experience which will dazzle your eyes and expand your horizons to infinity.
 Highly recommended for earthlings of every age.”

-The installation forms the centre piece of a wider Space themed events programme at the Cathedral throughout October and November, including talks, music and children’s space themed trails.
+The installation forms the centre piece of a wider space-themed events programme at the Cathedral throughout October and November, including talks, music and children’s space themed trails.